This page provides an overview of our Calisphere harvesting system, as well as our plans to deploy the updated system.

 Calisphere uses a harvesting model for contributing your collections into this aggregation.
 This strategy allows us to programmatically “fetch” collections from your local digital asset management system – specifically, descriptive metadata and thumbnails for items in the collections.
 Once fetched, we “map” the metadata into a central index underlying Calisphere, to support searching and browsing of the items.

-Why are you developing a new harvester?
+Why did you develop a new harvester?

 What changes in harvesting will contributors notice?
 Will there be changes to Calisphere?